 Coaching conversations are based on curiosity-driven open-ended inquiring, creative tailor-made exercises during and in between sessions, and experiential observations that open the exploration of possibilities.

 The coach and the player work as partners to facilitate discovery, improve mental and emotional clarity as well as enhance understanding of the player’s interests.
-The coach is a partner that supports the player in expanding what she/he/they are able to observe and act on.
+The coach is a partner who supports the player in expanding what she/he/they observe and act on.

 A good coach will always help you improve your ability to coach yourself.
 He or She will work to make her/himself redundant down the road as you advance in your own development journey.